 To make sure cooking is well monitored and safe, the MAX has five sensors: 1x pressure sensor, 2x thermal sensors (under the cooking pot and inside the lid), and 2x position sensors (for the lid and float valve).

 I love the touchscreen control panel because it is large, extremely easy to use and understand.
 It also lets you know what’s going on with your food (cooking status, temperature, time, and more) in real-time!
 Not to mention that to release steam, you only have to touch “Venting” on the control panel, and the pot does the rest.

 But let’s talk about the fact that the MAX (just like the DUO) is a multi-cooker.
 First, unlike the DUO, MAX only comes in the 6qt version.
 Now, besides the pressure cooking and canning functions, the pot also has a slow cooking function which can be compared with the traditional slow cooking process (except the time it takes to achieve those results).

 Furthermore, it lets you cook across the entire temperature spectrum from fermentation to warming, to sous vide, and beyond.
 This is truly a multifunctional pot that can replace a lot of appliances as it can be used as a sauté dish, yogurt maker, rice cooker, warmer, steamer, and much more.

-I love the Sous Vide program, which lets you create gourmet-style meals that will make friends and family think you’ve hired a professional chef!
+I love the Instant Pot Sous Vide program, which lets you create gourmet-style meals that will make friends and family think you’ve hired a professional chef!
 This is possible due to accurate temperature control settings implemented with the new control interface.